 There is only one more arrogant person worse than Annie and that’s Entitled Eddie, and he is the type of person that is truly up his own…well you know, where the sun doesn’t shine.
 He gets his invite, and he doesn’t acknowledge it in any way, no ‘thank you for the thought’, no rsvp and he doesn’t show up.
 Replying and going is beneath him because it isn’t HIS day, and he wouldn’t be the centre of attention.
 But then he starts seeing the photos online and he’s really bothered that the guests who attended had an amazing day without him, how dare they!
 In order to put the attention back on himself, he starts leaving hurtful comments and putting the wedding and his cousin down.
 After all negative attention is still attention.
 My take on Eddie is that if 'where the sun doesn’t shine' is such a nice place, stay up there.

 I think we should all try to be more like Penny.
 She is a genuine and trustworthy person who doesn’t need to think about conniving plans because she doesn’t make them.
-Being a polite guest comes very naturally for Penny.
+Being a polite guest comes very naturally to Penny.
 She appreciates her friends and family and loves spending time with them.
-When Penny gets her invitation, she doesn’t reply right away, she takes some time to check her diary, she considers how much it will cost her to get there in fuel or in taxis?
-Or if the party is in a faraway location decides if she will need a hotel room and can afford it.
+When Penny gets her invitation, she doesn’t reply right away, she takes some time to check her diary, and she considers how much it will cost her to get there in fuel or in taxis.
+Or if the party is in a faraway location decide if she will need a hotel room and can afford it.
 Once she has done her research and comes to a decision Penny will then R.S.V.P. and she always does this before the date specified.
 If Penny can’t go for any reason, she politely declines the invitation.

 The effects of rude guests